How to Create Your Career Plan in 4 Easy Steps

 4. Set Career Goals and Stick to Them

-Now that you have an honest self-assessment and a shortlist of potential careers, the next step is to figure out how to get from where you are to where you want to be.
+Now that you have an honest self-assessment and a shortlist of potential careers, the next step to build your career plan is to figure out how to get from where you are to where you want to be.
 The best way to do this is to create career goals.

 • What steps can you take to achieve your career goals?